Rikki Wemega-Kwawu

 Rikki Wemega-Kwawu is a contemporary Ghanaian artist, born on February 3, 1959, in the city of Sekondi, Ghana.
-A painter since 1981, he is largely self-taught, though he is an alumnus of Skowhegan School of Painting and Sculpture in Skowhegan, Maine.
-He has participated in many group exhibitions and his work can be found across the world in private and public collections, including the Dutch Artotheek.

-Wemega-Kwawu is, in his own words, "a very eclectic painter, swinging easily between pictorial and abstract themes, without any qualms."
-A statement written by the artist can be found at the website of African Encounters, his representatives on the west coast.

 Wemega-Kwawu's work is characterized by a synthesis of the past and the present.
 He incorporates a plethora of ancient African symbols into his large-scale paintings.
 He states: "Drawing upon a vein of ancient African religious iconography, I aim in my work at a symbolic expression of a spiritual process and spiritual knowledge to recapture the lost power of traditional African art."

+Education

+He is largely self-taught, he is an alumnus of Skowhegan School of Painting and Sculpture in Skowhegan, Maine.

+Career

+He is a painter since 1981, He has participated in many group exhibitions and his work can be found across the world in private and public collections, including the Dutch Artotheek.

+His is a very eclectic painter, swinging easily between pictorial and abstract themes, without any qualms."
+A statement written by the artist can be found at the website of African Encounters, his representatives on the west coast.

+His painting Ashanti Saga was included in the exhibition "Artists Speak" at the San Diego Museum of Man, on display from May 2007 through February 28, 2008.

-He is also known as a "conceptual artist" and promotes the use of diverse media in visual art.
+His conceptual art work promotes the use of diverse media in visual art.
 His projects include those that address the effects of globalization and the African diaspora on African art.

-His painting Ashanti Saga was included in the exhibition "Artists Speak" at the San Diego Museum of Man, on display from May 2007 through February 28, 2008.

 Wemega-Kwawu also writes about the politics of cultural dictatorship in the evaluation of modern African art.